|

 When do you play?
 Where do you play in Regents Park?
 Where do you play in Camden?
 What does it cost?
 What sort of pitch do you play on?
 How long do you play for?
 How many players are there a side?
 How do you pick the sides?
 How are the teams organised?
 What playing rules are there?
 What's the age/skill range of the players?
 Do games go ahead in bad weather?
 What should I wear?
 Do I need to bring anything else?
 Do you socialise outside games?
 Is it all serious?
 Is there any training?
 Is there any general etiquette for playing?
 Is there any anything I'm not allowed to do?
 How many players have been barred?
 What happens in the changing rooms?
 Do you play any matches or in tournaments?
 Have you won anything?
 Do you get involved in campaigning?
 How often do people injure themselves?
 How do I get on the mailing list?
 What do I do next?
 What is London Lesbian Kickabouts?
 LLKA or 'London Lesbian Kickabouts' to give it's full name, was set up about nearly 10 years ago by accident.
 A few dykes kicking a ball around with jumpers for goalposts.
 Now we have 3 sets of our own goalposts, 6 versions of our own strip, over 300 lesbians on our data base and about 70 regular players.
 It is a non-commercial, non-money-making concern based on the goals of social, non-cliquey football, co-operation and open access to all lesbians who want to play.
 You are free to come to any events you want to and not bother with any you don't want to come to.
 You are welcome to attend regularly or "dip" in and out of the events as your time allows you.
 When do you play?
 There are two regular playing dates:

 Where do you play in Regents Park?
 By the Gloucester Gate end.
 Get to Camden tube and walk up Parkway and you'll come to it.
 You'll see us just off the path on the grassy arae to the right with the bright green goalpost bags (we'll probably still putting them up/lounging around waiting to get going if you arrive dead on two pm).
 Where do you play in Camden?
-From Camden Tube: Turn right as you leave the ticket barrier and exit onto Camden High Street.
-Barclays Bank should be opposite.
-With your back to the tube station turn right up the High Street towards Chalk Farm (ie. away from the Black Cap pub).
-Keep walking up the High Street until you come to Hawley Street on your right.
-(You will pass streets with similar names like Hawley Crescent, Hawley Road etc but it's Hawley Street you need).
-Turn right into Hawley Street.
-You will see a pub called the Stag's Head.
-Opposite is Castlehaven Community Centre.
-The pitch and changing rooms are just in front of it.
-The pitch is hard court / concrete with floodlights.
-We have private use of changing rooms and showers.
-Drinks afterwards in the Black Cap in Camden High Street What does it cost?
-Sunday events are free, while on Tuesdays we ask for a contribution of £2.50 towards the hire of the pitch.
+The official address is Tapestry Building, Kings Cross, but it's not the easiest to find so below are some detailed instructions!
+At the junction of Stable Street and Handyside Street face west (i.e. towards the new buildings and away from the old stable block for those of you who don’t have a compass to hand).
+Keep walking down Handyside Street past the Everyman cinema on the corner and then turn left down the street after the cinema.
+The pitch is on your right before you get to the Gasholders.
+It is on the ground floor of a residential building/tower.
+Here's a map of where it is: Handyside Sports Pitch What does it cost?
+Sunday events are free, while on Thursdays we ask for a contribution of £5 towards the hire of the pitch.
 This is a set fee regardless of how many people turn up.
-Generally over time the weeks where there are not enough people to cover the overall cost (£30) are evened out by those where there are more than enough.
+Generally over time the weeks where there are not enough people to cover the overall cost (£70) are evened out by those where there are more than enough.
 There is no profit-making element in anything LLKA does.
 If there is a gradual accrual of money over time due to these pitch fees then this will be used towards other club costs, e.g. buying new bibs, goalie gloves, balls etc What sort of pitch do you play on?
-The Tuesday games are on a hard, floodlit surface.
-You will need to wear trainers and not football boots.
+The Thursday games are on an astroturf pitch with floodlights.
+You will need to wear trainers/atros and not football boots.
 There are changing rooms and showers available.
 The Sunday games are on grass in the park with proper goalposts and a coned off pitch.
 Footwear should be as applicable to the season (i.e. you might want some boots to slog through the mud in winter!).
 There aren't any changing facilities in the park unless you count the public loos!
 How long do you play for?
-The Tuesday evening game usually lasts for an hour (since someone else has the pitch after us), whereas the park games can last anything up to 2 hours depending on when we get tired/in need of a pint.
-For those who want to stay and have a drink afterwards we go to the Black Cap in Camden.
+The Thursday evening game usually lasts for an hour (since someone else has the pitch after us), whereas the park games can last anything up to 2 hours depending on when we get tired/in need of a pint.
+For those who want to stay and have a drink afterwards we go to the Edinboro Castle in Camden.
 How many players are there a side?
 This depends entirely on how many people turn up!
 Generally there's usually somewhere between 5 and 10 a side, i.e. 10 to 20 people altogether.
 How do you pick the sides?
 However many women who turn up are separated into two teams which are hopefully of roughly the same overall ability.
 One team wears bibs, the other not.
 Your bib is handed to you when the teams are organised and collected when you leave.
 If one team turns out to be obviously much better than the other, players sometimes get changed over in mid-game to keep the game entertaining.
 How are the teams organised?
 Once you're allocated a team it's up to you where and how you play on the pitch.
 There is no formal team organisation.
 You may find it useful to discuss amongst yourselves how to line up but mostly people don't take it as seriously as that.
 You can basically put in as little or as much effort as you like.
 What playing rules are there?
 As mentioned it's a friendly kickabout and there's no ref, so no one's going to get upset over the odd accidental handball.
 In general we use our common sense.
 A few general rules:

 That being said, we have a very good record at fair play and sportsmanship to date.
 We don't tolerate people who don't abide by the friendly spirit of the games.
 Is there anything I'm not allowed to do?
 Players will get an automatic ban for the following :